-At George Medicines our mission is to extend and improve the lives of millions of people suffering from the world’s leading causes of death and disability, such as hypertension, cardiovascular disease and type 2 diabetes.
-We are developing innovative, single-pill combinations of best-in-class existing treatments, in novel and unique dosage strengths, that we believe have the potential to reduce the impact of non-communicable diseases on patients, families, health systems and economies.
+At George Medicines our mission is to extend and improve the lives of millions of people suffering from the world’s leading causes of death and disability, such as hypertension, diabetes and other common cardiometabolic disorders.
+We are developing innovative, single-pill, multi-mechanism combinations of best-in-class existing treatments, in novel and unique dosage strengths, that we believe have the potential to reduce the impact of non-communicable diseases on patients, families, health systems and economies.

 George Medicines Team